spkgyk/abliteration/README.md

 # Abliteration

-A high-performance PyTorch-based library for model behavior modification through targeted feature ablation.
 This project is inspired by [FailSpy's abliterator](https://github.com/FailSpy/abliterator) but reimplemented without TransformerLens for improved speed and efficiency.
+I found the TransformerLens package both slow, memory hungry and limited -- only a few of the most common models were implemented.
+To bypass this, this repo uses PyTorch hooks to implement the same behaviour.

 ## Overview